How to Make Shokupan Japanese Milk Bread at Home

 Shokupan is a Japanese milk bread baked in a rectangular-shaped mold.
 The inside of shokupan is soft and fluffy, while the crust is crunchy and firm.
 It is the bread most familiar to Japanese people and is the go-to choice of bread for sandwiches and toast.

-The concept of bread has been known in Japan since the 16th century, but it is thought that shokupan was first introduced to Japan in the1860s.
-Once the popularity of shokupan picked up around the country, it was often included in the form of sandwiches for Japanese school lunches after World War II.
+While the concept of bread has been known in Japan since the 16th century, shokupan is thought to have been first introduced to Japan in the 1860s.
+Once the popularity of shokupan picked up around the country, it was often included in the form of sandwiches for Japanese school lunches, after World War II.

 Nowadays, Japanese regularly consume shokupan at home, by eating thick slices of it with butter or jam.
-Shokupan can be eaten in a variety of ways both sweet and savory depending on how thick it is cut.
+Shokupan can be enjoyed in a variety of ways, both sweet and savory, depending on how thickly it is sliced.
 It also makes for a quick, filling, and delicious option for breakfast.
+Recently, whole wheat shokupan has also been gaining popularity as a healthier shokupan option.

-In Japanese supermarkets, there are many different varieties of shokupan to choose from.
+Japanese supermarkets offer a wide selection of shokupan varieties.
 In fact, shokupan is so commonly consumed that there are even specialty stores that make their own signature shokupan.
 These types of shops create tasty bread using unique ingredients and fermentation techniques to give the bread a distinguished taste.

 Whenever you want to eat it, simply heat it in a toaster or oven until your preferred doneness.
 It will taste just like it was freshly baked again!